What is Instrument-Assisted Vibration Therapy (IAVT)?

 Who should attend IAVT training?

-There is no pre-requisite minimum experience requirement to attend our training program.
+There is no pre-requisite minimum experience requirement to begin our training program.

 This method fits well within existing professional therapy programs and medical professions where there is a focus on manual manipulation of soft tissue with an end result of releasing fascial restrictions.
 We feel this should include: Massage Therapists and Bodyworkers in all specialty areas, Rolfers (Structural Integration), Manual Therapists, Physical Therapists and Physiotherapists, Occupational Therapists, Respiratory Therapists, Speech Therapists, Personal Trainers, Sports Therapists, Osteopathic Doctors, Pain Specialists, and Chiropractors.

-We offer two classes focused on different regions of the body.
+We offer three classes focused on different regions of the body.
 Upon completion of each class, you will be provided with a certificate of completion.
-Classes can be taken in any order.
-The Basic Tuning Fork Skills, Anatomy, & Physiology part of the class will be provided through video before the start of class.
+VFRT is the pre-requisite for all other classes, so you must complete the VFRT class first.

-For the Instrument-Assisted Vibration Therapy (IAVT) Certification, you must complete both classes and apply for the official certification.
+For the Instrument-Assisted Vibration Therapy (IAVT) Certification, you must complete all three classes and apply for the official certification.
 The process for certification requires passing a series of knowledge assessments and completing case studies for each subject area.